DocktorDicking/screeps/README.md

 > ⚠️ Work in Progress

 Currently implementing basic colony management features.
 More details will be added as features are developed.
+This project will focus on single room colony management, multiroom management will be implemented in a later stage of development.

 ## 📋 Prerequisites